StevenBlack/vocab/million-dollar-words.md

 ### xenophobia
 Fear or hatred of foreigners, or of anything strange or foreign.
-It's pronounced ZEN-A-FO-BEE-AH.

 ### xeric
 Characterized by having or needing a very small amount of moisture.
 Deserts are xeric, as are many desert plants.
-It's said ZIR-IK.

 ### yahoo